Hide Your Wallet: Strategic Sciences MFMDs Are Coming

 Looking more like an artifact from the movie Stargate than something that attaches to your firearm, the truly revolutionary MFMD is a flash hider, suppressor, and muzzle brake all in one.
 It’s a high-flow, baffleless design that controls and redirects muzzle gases rather than containing or capturing them.

-The MFMD nearly completely eliminates the addition of any additional backpressure into the firearm system while at the same time eliminating flash as completely as anything available.
+The MFMD nearly completely eliminates any addition of backpressure into the firearm system while at the same time eliminating flash as completely as anything available.

 Many of the MFMD units are modular and are available as just the MD (muzzle device) or as an MD plus SD (suppressor device) or SDX (suppressor device extended).
 The SD or SDX can be added quite quickly to the business end of the MD.
 Yes, in the case of an MD+SD(X) MFMD model, both units are considered silencers (two serial numbers, two registrations).